People

 Research Fellow, Clare Hall, University of Cambridge

-I am a Research Fellow at Clare Hall, Supervisor in World History, and the Executive Director of the Toynbee Prize Foundation.
+I am a Research Associate at Clare Hall, University of Cambridge, a Fellow at the Royal Historical Society, and a Visiting Scholar at the Weatherhead East Asian Institute at Columbia University.
 I earned my Ph.D. in Southeast Asian and International History at Yale University.
-My broad research interests centre on global intellectual history and Southeast Asian environmental, cultural, and social history.
+My broad research interests centre on global intellectual history and Southeast Asian environmental and social history.
 My current research analyses the co-constitution of class and relationships with the natural environment over the 19th to the 20th centuries in the Philippines.
-My first book, Asian Place, Filipino Nation: A Global Intellectual History of the Philippine Revolution, 1887-1912, charts the emplotment of ‘place’ in the proto-national thought and revolutionary organising of turn-of-the-twentieth-century Filipino thinkers.
+My first book, Asian Place, Filipino Nation: A Global Intellectual History of the Philippine Revolution, 1887-1912charts the emplotment of ‘place’ in the proto-national thought and revolutionary organising of turn-of-the-twentieth-century Filipino thinkers.
 It analyses how their “peripheral” Pan-Asian political organising and their constructions of the place of ‘Asia’ and of the spatial registers of race/Malayness connected them to their regional neighbours undertaking the same work.

 Katherine Bellamy